-During the years ended September 30, 2017 and 2016, the Board restructured troubled debts with an aggregate principal amount of approximately \$2,991,000 and \$1,137,000, respectively, reducing the contractual monthly payments for periods ranging from 3 to 11 months.
+During the years ended September 30, 2018 and 2017, the Board restructured troubled debts with aggregate principal amounts of approximately \$2,926,000 and \$2,991,000, respectively, reducing the contractual monthly payments for periods ranging from 3 to 12 months.
 This modification had a minimal impact in the loan portfolio yield.